-Probably the most cooked joint of meat on the bar bq these days.
-I can see why as its pretty fail safe, provided the temperature is correct and constant.
+Probably the most cooked joint of meat on the bbq these days.
+I can see why as it's pretty fail-safe, provided the temperature is correct and constant.
 I like to see the meat very slightly undercooked, slightly pink

-- 1 x 1 kg leg of British lamb, boned and opened out flat
+- 1 kg leg of British lamb, boned and opened out flat

 - 3 tbsp mint sauce

 - 3 tbsp mint jelly